Operations

 | Type Checking | Requires external codegen step | Compile-time validation |

-soda-gql uses arrays for both variable declarations and field selections.
-This design enables better type inference and explicit ordering.
+soda-gql uses object spread syntax for both variable declarations and field selections.
+This design enables better type inference and explicit field merging.

 Operation Types